 A parcel is a subdivision of a region.
 Parcels can be of any size, and are commonly used when a region owner rents out parts of the region to others to use for homesteading, retail locations, or office space.

 A standard region is one 16-acre square on a grid-based virtual world, or 256 square meters by 256 square meters.
 A region is the smallest unit of land simulated by Second Life and OpenSim servers and are typically the smallest unit rented by hosting companies.
 In-world land barons or developers may rent regions in bulk, subdivide them, and sublease individual parcels to end users.
 Some grids also offer variable-size regions and megaregions, which are usually multiples of a standard region in size.
-Some also support infinite regions, which are standard regions surrounded by unlimited, undifferentiated water or landscape.
-A Second Life-style region is one capable of holding up to 15,000 prims and up to 40 simultaneous visitors.
+Some also support infinite sized regions, which are standard regions surrounded by unlimited, undifferentiated water or landscape.
+A Second Life-style region is a 256-meter-square region capable of holding up to 15,000 prims and up to 40 simultaneous visitors.

 A sim, short for simulation, is often used to mean a single region on a virtual world grid.
 It is also used to refer to all the regions running under a single instance of a virtual world server application.
 For example, the OpenSim software can simultaneously run several regions at once in one instance of the simulator.
 In some contexts, a sim can also refer to simulated persons, cities, businesses, or other processes.
-Since the word is ambiguous, alternatives should be used when possible, such as region, OpenSim instance, city simulation, or simulated factory.
+Since the word is ambiguous, alternatives should be used when possible, such as region, OpenSim instance, bot, city simulation, or simulated factory.

 Technical name for a mini-grid.
 Use mini-grid except when referring to the specific technical configuration of OpenSim, since in other contexts the word standalone is ambiguous.